blueOkiris/calc/README.md

-# calc
+# Calc

+## Description

-A calculator made form a terminal UI
+A powerful calculator in a Linux terminal